Coronavirus digest: US lowers travel advisory for India | DW | 21.07.2021

 Asia-Pacific

 The Tokyo Olympics should go ahead to demonstrate to the world what can be achieved with theright COVID measures in place, World Health Organization (WHO) head Tedros Adhanom Ghebreyesus said on Wednesday.
-The world needed the Olympics "as a celebration of hope," and the number of cases should not be used to judge the Games, Tedros said.
+The world needed the Olympics "as a celebration of hope," and the number of cases should not be used to determine the predicament of the Games, Tedros said.
 Instead, he urged people to think of the way the cases are handled.

 Australia's Victoria state logged the biggest daily rise in locally acquired COVID-19 cases in more than a week.
 The state has extended its stay-at-home orders until July 27.
 It logged 22 new cases on Tuesday, up from 9 a day earlier.